dBildungsplattform/dbildungs-iam-server/docs/architecture.md

 A module contains a cohesive portion of the domain. <br>

 A module usually contain classes for internal use only and classes that are meant to be consumed by other modules.<br>
 Take a concious decision what classes to put in the module's `exports`-array instead of defaulting to export everything "just in case".
-See [Authorization](#authorization)
+See [Authorization](#authorizationpermission-checks)

 ## Authorization/Permission Checks

-Authorization is done in the Domain Layer.
+Authorization is done in the Domain Layer.<br>
+Every public method in a class that is exported by a module should check the necessary permissions.

 The controller methods get injected the PersonPermissions object.
 The PersonPermissions object is passed on to the Repositories and Services as a parameter.